dat-lequoc/llms-ctxt/context/8_morph_fast_apply_full_docs.md

 ### Parsing XML Tool Calls
 You can use regex-based parsers to extract tool calls and their parameters from the model's output.
 Build robust parsers that can handle minor XML issues and attempt recovery strategies.

-### Performance Comparison

-In our testing with Morph Apply, XML tool calls consistently outperform JSON:
-*   **30% fewer malformed tool calls**
-*   **25% better code quality scores**
-*   **40% faster generation** (less constraint overhead)
-*   **60% better error recovery** rates

-The performance gains compound with complexity—the more sophisticated your coding tasks, the greater the XML advantage becomes.
-For production coding assistants, XML tool calls are essential for achieving state-of-the-art performance.